 There are 17,000 nonresident Elk & Deer combo licenses available.
-This license is called the General Big Game Combination License and is priced at $1041.00 with the add on fees.
+This license is called the General Big Game Combination License.
+In 2019 it was priced at $1065.00.
 It includes Elk, Deer, Upland Bird and Fishing.

 If you choose to purchase an Elk license without the Deer tag it will come from the same pool of 17,000 licenses.
-The stand-alone Elk license is called the Elk Combination License and is priced at $888.00.
+The stand-alone Elk license is called the Elk Combination License.
+In 2019 it was priced at $905.00.
 It is titled a ‘combination license’ because it includes Upland Bird and Fishing along with the Elk.

 There are 4,600 nonresident Deer tags available from a separate pool of licenses.
-The stand-alone Deer license is called the Deer Combination License and is priced at $625.00.
+The stand-alone Deer license is called the Deer Combination License.
+In 2019 it was priced at $639.00.
 It includes Deer, Upland Bird and Fishing.

 License priceds for 2020 will not be set until early January.
 They are expected to increase for 2020 in the neighborhood of thirty or forty dollars from 2019 levels.

 From 2011 through 2016 the Elk & Deer combo pool of 17,000 licenses did not sell out with the March 15th submission.
 The unsold or ‘surplus licenses’ were then sold online beginning in early May and generally were available throughout the summer.